The AST is the main data structure of the front-end and is created by the parser.

 It is not purely syntactic because the semantic analysis pass decorates the tree with semantic information.
 For example, the type of each expression and sub-expression is computed.
 This is necessary to detect some semantic errors like assigning an array to an integer.

 Finally, it is not a tree anymore because new links are added during semantic analysis.
 Simple names are linked to their declaration.

 The GHDL AST is described in file

 An interesting particularity about the AST is the presence of a meta-model.

 The meta-model is not formally described.
-What would be the meta-meta-model is very simple: there are elements and attributes.
+What the meta-meta-model would be is very simple: there are elements and attributes.
 An element is composed of attributes, and an attribute is either a value (a flag, an integer, an enumeration) or a link to an element.

 - variable list of nodes (List).
 These are like vectors as the length can be changed.

 - Fixed lists of nodes (Flist).
 The length of a fixed list is defined at creation.

 - Nodes.
 A node has a kind (Iir_Kind which is also defined in the file), and fields.
 The kind is set at creation and cannot be changed, while fields can be.